 Dog owners have one major concern when planning a holiday: “Should we bring the pets or not?”
 This question gets asked because one, not all tourist spots in Australia and New Zealand allow pets in the premises.
 Two, dog owners on a camper van hired for a weekend with family and friends come with challenges, mostly with keeping pets healthy and happy throughout the trip.

 Should you decide to bring your furbaby with you on a hired campervan on a holiday in Oz or NZ – and we really don’t see why you won’t -We have prepared a list of hacks for pet owners that hopefully can help you enjoy that much needed holiday with your four-legged baby.

 Fleas off, please

 Dog owners should pay a visit to the local vet and have their pet checked before letting them inside the vehicle.

-That’s why it is best to have your pets dewormed and checked for other diseases before that trip around Oz or NZ in a campervan.
+It is definitley best to have your pets dewormed and checked for other diseases before that trip around Oz or NZ in a campervan.
+Even if it means administering a course of Drontal Allwormer during the stay, it’s for the best for your pet.
 Remember, a healthy pet makes for a happy owner.